How disqualifying events and cancellations affect EMI options

 If a disqualifying event occurs, employees have 90 days from the time of the event to exercise any options they have obtained as part of the EMI scheme.
 This must be done to maintain the EMI beneficial tax treatment of a 10% Capital Gains Tax (CGT) versus 20%.

 If the employee does not exercise their options within this 90-day period, they will lose the beneficial tax treatment and be subject to income tax on any vested shares.
+Note that exceeding the maximum gross asset or employee number limits does not disqualify existing EMI options, it just means the business cannot issue new ones.

 What happens if my business has a disqualifying event?